chauxvive/chauxvive.github.io/README.md

 ### Future upgrades:

-Because I built this mobile first and have only recently started viewing it on larger desktops, I definitely see room for improvement in styling at larger screen sizes.
-I also need to finish project description pages.
+As some feedback I've gotten from other devs confirms, I need to finish project description pages so it's very clear exactly what I did for each project and what each project listed was.
 I'll use JavaScript to have them pop open on click to give lots of information on exactly what I did and how.
 At least for now my github ReadMes give some information.